The H.E.S.S. transients follow-up system: The ToO alert system

 \subsection{Toolkit for validation, development and alerting}

 Beyond the core functionality of processing received alerts, a number of useful tasks can be performed with the ToO alert system.
-Tools are available to generate test alerts that are sent to the \textit{Alert Receiver} to validate the entire chain of processing alerts up to the start of observations in so-called fire drills.
-These drills are performed about once per month and each time one of the system components is updated.
+Tools are available to generate test alerts that are sent to the \textit{Alert Receiver} to validate the entire chain of processing alerts up to the start of observations in so-called fire drills (see Sec.~\ref{sec:realworld}).
 Independent of other parts of the H.E.S.S. transients follow-up system, the ToO alert system software can be used in a standalone mode.
 Large numbers of alerts\footnote{Public databases of VOEvents, such as voeventdb.remote~\citep{staley20164}, are extremely helpful in such tasks.} can be processed offline in order to fine-tune and test new science programs, processing functions and algorithms, to simulate the system response and to support rapid development of new features.

 In addition, the ToO alert system supports a fast feedback loop on whether alerts are followed by H.E.S.S. to increase multi-wavelength coverage.
 It generates new alerts when a ToO follow-up is inserted into the observation schedule (see also next section), comprising information about the underlying external alert and the H.E.S.S. follow-up, such as the applied science case and priority.
-These alerts are then sent\footnote{{\it Comet} provides such a functionality implementing all VOEvent standards.} to ATOM, the robotic optical telescope on the H.E.S.S. site, to trigger simultaneous optical ToO observations.
+These alerts are then sent\footnote{{\it Comet} provides such a functionality implementing all VOEvent standards.} to ATOM~\citep{hauser2004atom}, the robotic optical telescope on the H.E.S.S. site, to trigger simultaneous optical ToO observations (see Fig~\ref{fig:too_system_overview}).